 What should we know about this key Scrum role for project success?

-Scrum is a set of principles that many organizations of different sizes, particularly those focused on software development, have adopted.
+Scrum is a set of principles that has been successfully adopted by many organizations of different sizes, particularly by those focused on software development.

-Scrum involves professionals who work together in an Agile manner to effectively solve problems that appear in carrying out their tasks.
-These professionals are led by a Scrum Master.
-He or she works to help team members to understand Scrum principles, develop the product, and remain Agile in their duties.
+Scrum suits professionals who cooperate in an Agile manner to effectively solve problems appearing while they work on tasks.
+These professionals are led by a Scrum Master, who helps team members to understand Scrum principles, develop the product, and remain Agile in their duties.

 Not Everyone Understands the Value of a Scrum Master